edamame-course/2015-tutorials/for_review/Tmux_Tutorial.md

 less EDAMAME_16S/Fastq/C01D01F_sub.fastq
 ```

 This should open up the file C01D01F_sub.fastq and allow us to scroll through the sequences using the arrow keys.
 Normally, if we wanted to quit `less` we would just hit the `q` key and it will stop the program.
 For the purposes of this tutorial though let's say we want to keep `less` open and running, like we will want to do for OTU picking or metagenome assembly.
-We are going to "detach" from our running virtual session of tmux while still having less running.
+We are going to "detach" from our running virtual session of tmux while still having `less` running.
 We do this with the follow command.

 ```
 ctrl+b d
 ```

 Hold control while hitting b then release and hit d.
 This will detach you from your tmux session.
 Go ahead and navigate around your instance for a bit.
-Maybe change to another directory, `head` a file you are interested in, or maybe try creating a new file with `nano`.
-You could even decide to logout of your instance using `exit` and then log back in with `ssh`.
+Change to another directory, `head` a file you are interested in, or try creating a new file with `nano`.
+You could decide to logout of your instance using `exit` and then log back in with `ssh`.
 After you've spent some time doing other things, reattach to your virtual session of tmux using the following command.

 ```
 tmux attach -t OurNewSession
 ```

 You should see the green bar at the bottom and that `less` still has C01D01F_sub.fastq open to the place where you left it.
-The utility of tmux will be very useful down the line in this course during some of our longer steps.
-I recommend running anything that will take longer than five minutes in virtual session of tmux.
+The utility of tmux will be very useful later in this course during some of our longer steps.
+I recommend running anything that will take longer than five minutes in a virtual session of tmux.

 Tmux has several other capabilities that I do not go into here.
 You can make several sessions, windows inside of a session, kill a session, etc. If you are interested in learning more about some of these other features of tmux there is a nice cheat sheet of commands [here](https://gist.github.com/MohamedAlaa/2961058)